-- 1. To report apologies for absence - Any items of business which the Chairman decides should be considered as a matter of urgency pursuant to Section 100B(4)(b) of the Local Government Act, 1972.
-Urgent business may only be taken if, "by reason of special circumstances" (which will be recorded in the minutes), the Chairman of the meeting is of the opinion that the item should be considered as a matter of urgency; - 3.
-To Receive Declarations of Interest from Members (please see guidance page 3) - 4.
-To confirm the minutes of the meeting of Cabinet held on 9 December 2019
+1. To report apologies for absence and identify subs titute voting members (if any); 2.
+Any items of business the Chairman decides show urgency pursuant to Section 100B (4) (b) of the Lourgent business may only be taken if, "by reason of specific be recorded in the minutes), the Chairman of the meetshould be considered as a matter of urgency; pecal Government Act, 1972. pecial circumstances" (which will 3.
+To Receive Declarations of Interest from Members (Please see guidance form s n and flow chart attached - page 3) 4.
+Minutes of the meeting of the Regulation and Plan Thursday 10 October 2019 nning Policy Committee held on (attached - page 5 5.
+Greater Norwich Local Plan (GNLP) Regulation 18 Consultation (cabinet report attached - page 7 The Committee is asked to consider the report attach Cabinet. ed and make recommendations to

-(attached page 5)

-- 5. Greater Norwich Local Plan (GNLP)

-Regulation 18 Consultation (report attached page 12)

-- 6. Cabinet Core Agenda; (attached page 38)